-In my travels throughout the world I’ve come to know many mushrooms.
+In my travels throughout the world, I’ve come to know many mushrooms.
 That’s not something you can learn from books.
 Your best bet is to spend time with people who know mushrooms and can teach you how to recognize and find them.
 I first learned to collect edible wild mushrooms from experienced hunters in Oregon in the 1970s.
 I came to know and love chanterelles, hedgehogs, blewits, shaggy manes, and woodland russulas.
 The Arizona desert, where I live most of the year, is too dry a habitat for mushrooms (except in the forests on mountain tops after summer rains), but I try to collect in British Columbia and other good areas whenever I can.

 I strongly advise against eating any mushrooms raw, whether they’re wild or cultivated.
 Cooking breaks down their cell walls, which are tough and resistant to digestion, and many species contain toxins that cooking destroys.
 Always cook mushrooms well by sautéing, broiling, or grilling.

-When trying a mushroom I’ve never eaten before, I usually sauté it in a little olive or grapeseed oil with a sprinkle of salt to sample its flavor and texture.
+When trying a mushroom I’ve never eaten before, I usually sauté it in a little olive or avocado oil with a sprinkle of salt to sample its flavor and texture.
 If I like it, I look for ways to prepare it that will enhance its qualities without violating principles of healthy eating.
 In general, Asian cooking methods work well, such as grilling whole or sliced mushrooms after brushing them with teriyaki sauce or adding them to soups or stir-fries.
 These preparations use little or no fat, in contrast to the cream- and butter-rich mushroom dishes often served in restaurants.

 Andrew Weil, M.D.